Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

+\begin{definition} A superparticle or \emph{supermultiplet} is an irreducible finite-dimensional unitary representation of the super-Poincaré algebra at hand, invariant under $\mathcal{CPT}$ conjugation. \end{definition}

-The operator $W^2$ is not a Casimir anymore in $4d$ super-Poincaré algebras, because the supercharges $Q_\alpha^I$ and $\overline{Q}_{\dot\alpha}^I$ (which generate supersymmetry transformations) do not commute with the Lorentz generators.
-As a result, a supermultiplet contains particles with different spins but identical mass and internal charges, since the supercharges relate states of different spins.
+The operator $P^2$ is still a Casimir in $4d$ super-Poincaré algebras, but $W^2$ is not.
+This follows from the fact that the supercharges $Q_\alpha^I$ and $\overline{Q}_{\dot\alpha}^I$ (which generate supersymmetry transformations) do not commute with the generators of the Lorentz group.
+As a result, supermultiplets generally contain particles of identical mass and internal charges, but different spins/helicities since acting with supercharges changes the spin/helicity.

-Supersymmetric QFT satisfy the following important property: \begin{proposition} The energy of any state in a supersymmetric QFT is non-negative. \end{proposition}
+Supersymmetric QFT satisfy the following important property: \begin{proposition} Every state in a supersymmetric QFT has non-negative energy. \end{proposition}